ACEsuit/ACEds.jl/docs/src/installation.md

 ## Installation

-The package `ACEfriction` and some required dependencies can be downloaded from [ACEregistry](https://github.com/ACEsuit/ACEregistry).
-To add this registry and install `ACEfriction` execute the following steps from within a Julia REPL.
+The package `ACEds` and some required dependencies can be downloaded from [ACEregistry](https://github.com/ACEsuit/ACEregistry).
+To add this registry and install `ACEds` execute the following steps from within a Julia REPL.

 1. Add the `ACEregistry` registry:
    ```julia